We design, engineer, manufacture, and market torque tools. But our customers buy error-proofing from us. Seem odd? It isn't.

 Error Proofing By Guidance - All assemblies require some type of operator guidance.
-Some are simple while some is complex.
+Some are simple while some are complex.
 It is simple feedback letting an operator know that the fastener is not compliant.
 Or guidance can come in the form of ensuring that the right tool for the job is selected, used properly, and returned to the appropriate place in the tool tray.

 These three approaches all work in conjunction with each other.
-In some cases, there may be only one of the error proofing approaches.
-In most cases, two or even all three of the error proofing approaches find their way into a tool.
+In some cases, there may be only one of the error-proofing approaches.
+In most cases, two or even all three of the error-proofing approaches find their way into a tool.

-You will find error proofing concepts on every page of this site.
+You will find error-proofing concepts on every page of this site.
 We help you harden processes to increase throughput and cut rework/warranty costs.
 Isn't that what error proofing is all about?

 We have also created pages specifically devoted to error proofing.

 To advance to any of these pages, click on the link below:

 Error Proofing From A Different Angle: Definition of error proofing and some observations by W. Edwards Deming.

 Finding The Balance: In error proofing "one size fits no one."
 To find what fits in your organization, start with the fundamental question of "How much responsibility for error proofing should be given to the tool, and how much should be operator responsibility?"
 This section provides more on this concept.